natlogica/hundred-days/r1-log.md

 ### R1D25
 Working with CSV files and using Pandas to analyze data are the focus of today's projects.
 One is to create a Squirrel Census app, and the second project is a game using the 50 US states.

+### R1D26
+More practice using lists and dictionaries, with a project to create a command-line program that converts a word into its corresponding NATO alphabet letters.